 Farnborough Hill's mission is to educate girls, to nurture their personal, spiritual, moral, social and cultural development, and to promote academic excellence.
 We aim to provide a safe educational environment in which all pupils are able to access the curriculum, make a positive contribution to the life of the School and achieve their potential.
 The School is particularly aware of the needs of those children with disabilities and works hard to ensure that pupils with special educational needs are not treated less favourably.
-For pupils with diagnoses of special needs who, under the Equality Act 2010, have a physical or mental impairment identified that is substantial and long term and which impacts with an adverse effect on day-to-day activities the School aims to put in place reasonable adjustments to aid pupils' learning and attainment.
+For pupils with diagnoses of special needs who, under the Equality Act 2010, have a physical or mental impairment identified that is substantial and long term and which impacts with an adverse effect on day-to-day activities the School's policy is to make any reasonable adjustment to ensure that a pupil with a disability or learning difficulty is not disadvantaged because of her disability.